 Strunac is a beautiful bay in the very heart of the Kornati archipelago, the uninhabited island of Zut.
 Here, only 25 km away from Murter, is an island of stone, olives, figs, grapevine and clear blue sea.
 Great food, beautiful warm sea, stunning view wherever you look, and good people!
 This is why Strunac is an absolutely ideal place to visit for those seeking a respite from our contemporary fast-paced technology driven lifestyles.
 Strunac bay is a rare slice of pristine nature.

 Telascica is a nature park located in the southeast part of “Dugi otok”.
 It is a designated nature park, full of wildlife and sea creatures.
 With crystal clear sea waters, a restaurant where you can taste the authentic Croatian seafood and wines and one of the most stunning sights in the world, a lake on an island, this is what Telascica has to offer.

 This gorgeous bay is located on an island of the same name in the archipelago.
-Levrnaka is the island with the highest peak in the archipelago at 117m and offers the best view of the entire area.
+Levrnaka is an island with a high peak at 117m and offers a great view of the area.
 On the island of Levrnaka there is the only sandy beach in the whole Kornati archipelago, called “Lojena”.

 Activities at Kornati

 If you arrive with your own boat, don’t miss the opportunity to cruise through the Kornati islands (make sure to have a valid entrance ticket to the Park.)

 Swimming, diving and snorkelling are among the must-do activities on Kornati, especially since there’s no special permit required for snorkelling (diving without autonomous diving gear).
 If you intend to dive using your own, autonomous diving gear, you can do so only as part of an approved and organised group.